Mego/Seriously/README.md

 # Seriously
-A golfing language that is probably terrible
+A golfing language that is probably terrible.
+Currently being designed.